May Serenity Reign

 Member of the MDDUS (Medical and Dentists Union of Scotland)

 I have been a Consultant for 17 plus years in the NHS.
 I have special expertise in treating the elderly, mentally ill.
-I run a busy inner-City community psychiatric service in the NHS.
-I am a Fellow of the Royal College of Psychiatrists, a lifetime member of British Indian Psychiatric Association, a Royal College Examiner and Second Opinion Appointed Doctor with the Care Quality Commission.
+I am a Fellow of the Royal College of Psychiatrists, a lifetime member of British Indian Psychiatric Association, and Second Opinion Appointed Doctor with the Care Quality Commission.

 I did my basic medical training at Kurnool Medical College, India.
 I proceeded to train for Post Graduate psychiatry at the prestigious National Institute of Mental Health and Neuro Sciences, Bangalore, India.
 I then came to the UK to Specialise in Psychiatry and after my training got a Certificate in Specialist Training CCST in Old Age Psychiatry in 2002.
 I have worked as a Consultant in Psychiatry ( Old Age), ever since.
 I have a full-time NHS job in an inner-city urban area where I lead a community Psychiatric Team.
 I love my job and consider myself privileged to be able to make a positive difference in peoples’ lives in some small way, to the best of my ability.